sam-553/weatherapp/README.md

 # weatherapp
-i developed this by html css &amp; js to fetch api
+i developed this by html css and js to fetch api